The Mountain Top

 This wasn't coincidence.
 This was convergent evolution—two completely different disciplines arriving at the same fundamental truth about how human conflicts work.

-I knew I was onto something significant.
-The Evaporating Cloud wasn't just a business tool adapted for personal use.
-It was revealing a universal structure of human psychology.
+And once I knew I was on to something, I started experimenting with it on human problems.
+First my own.
+Then, carefully, in service of others.
+The cloud wasn't just a business tool adapted for personal use—it was revealing a universal structure of human psychology.

 Where Traditional Approaches Hit the Wall

-Over the following years, I applied the Evaporating Cloud to hundreds of workplace conflicts.
+Over the following years, I applied the Evaporating Cloud to literally thousands of behavioural conflicts.
 I noticed patterns in where it worked brilliantly—and where it fell short.

 The Dilemma Problem